shahradelahi/storage-box/docs/examples/fs.md

 # File-based Storage (fs)

-On this page, you can find examples of using the file-based storage.
-This feature is available only in Node.js and Bun environments.
+On this page, you can find examples of how to use file-based storage.
+This feature is only available in Node.js and Bun environments.

 ## 1. Store a value